dcastl2/advanced-cpp/info/login.rst

 4. When it asks you to continue, say yes.

-5. When it prompts for a login, enter your login ID (your PAWS ID).
+5. When it prompts for a login, enter your login ID.

 6. Finally, enter your password to login.
 Note that your password will not be visible to you as you type it.
 Be sure to distinguish among lookalike